Otter diet in Sheffield and the Peak District

 We are appealing for sponsors and partners to support and collaborate with this work, please contact Dr Deborah Dawson (email@example.com).

 Personnel involved with the pilot project

 Dr Sabuj Bhattacharyya (British Commonwealth Fellow, 2016-2017)

 John Rochester (Head of Anatomy, Academic Unit of Medical Education, UoS)

 Angela Maccarinelli (Department of Archaeology, University of Sheffield)

 Barry Soames extracted the solid contents from the spraints and scats, and also photographed these and did the initial assessment of the prey species present.

 Barry's images of the fish vertebrae and fish bones, crustacean shell, bird beak and a suspected amphibian bone found in otter spraint and also the mammal hair, bones and the two field vole teeth found in a mink scat and the invertebrates in the pine marten scats are available here.

-John Rochester, Head of Anatomy at the University of Sheffield's Academic Unit of Medical Education also kindly identified the mammal, bird and amphibian species from skeletal remains.
-The reference images of bones and teeth used to assign species are available here.
+John Rochester also kindly identified the mammal, bird and amphibian species from skeletal remains.
+John's reference images of bones and teeth as used to assign species are available here.

-Angela Maccarinelli of the Department of Archaeology identified the fish species present in the otter spraints (sample numbers 3, 119 and 137) based on a comparison to the reference collection held in the Zooarchaelogy Laboratory and a comparison to online images.
+Angela Maccarinelli identified the fish species present in the otter spraints (sample numbers #3, #119 and #137) based on a comparison to the reference collection held in the Zooarchaelogy Laboratory and a comparison to online images of fish skeletal remains.